- ABOUT US

 Xeluxe offers a full range of building and fire code consulting services designed to fit the needs of developers, owners, and architects.
 We not only cover all applicable codes and design features; we also meet the challenges of aesthetics, functionality, and cost-efficiency.

 Traditional code compliance sets the prescriptive criteria for a baseline level of safety which, for many clients, is a perfect fit for their fire protection needs.
 Through equivalencies, alternate methods, or performance-based analyses and designs, we are able to meet the essential needs of the client and code compliance.

 COMMON CODE ISSUES AND RESOLUTIONS

-Classifying a building simply as multiple occupancy is an incomplete classification, as the options for occupancy classification are limited to assembly, educational, day-care, health care, ambulatory health care, residential, residential board and care, mercantile, business, industrial, and storage.
-Rather, a classification of multiple occupancy needs to include mention of the occupancy types involved.
+Classifying a building simply as multiple occupancies is an incomplete classification, as the options for occupancy classification are limited to assembly, educational, day-care, health care, ambulatory health care, residential, residential board and care, mercantile, business, industrial, and storage.
+Rather, the classification of multiple occupancies needs to include mention of the occupancy types involved.

 Means of Egress

 XELUXE reviews and assists in the design of means of egress for all types of facilities.
 Egress design can be based on code-specified prescriptive requirements, such as the number, capacity, and location of exits.
 Design can also be based on performance measures, such as required safe egress time, calculated exiting rates and times, and assessment of potential hazard conditions.